EndangeredMassa/massa-labs/app/templates/blog/article/favorite-game-ff7.md

 I was a big fan of Final Fantasy IV and VI as a kid.
 When Final Fantasy VII came out, I played it for so long the in game time maxed out at 99 hours.

 After that, Final Fantasy VI was still my favorite.
 Over time, though, I encontered more people who loved VII.
 The Retro Gaming YouTube culture put out many a video essay on the original and related games.
-The more I emplored other people's love for VII, the more I loved it, too.
+The more I explored other people's love for VII, the more I loved it, too.

 Having now played Remake and Rebirth, I've love the whole universe even more.
 This is how I want to share my love of it.